Crestwood

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Crestwood has 30 operational public transport stops, all of which are bus services.
-These stops are served by 31 unique routes that collectively facilitate 536 weekly passenger trips.
-The accessibility of these transport options is rated as excellent, with residents typically residing just 145 meters from the nearest stop.
+Crestwood has 30 active public transport stops, all of which are bus stops.
+These stops are served by 31 different routes that together facilitate 536 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located 145 meters from the nearest stop.
+Most residents commute outward due to Crestwood being primarily residential.
+Cars remain the dominant mode of transportation at 90%.
+The average vehicle ownership per dwelling is 1.1, which is below the regional average.

-On average, there are 76 daily trips across all routes, which equates to approximately 17 weekly trips per individual stop.
+According to the 2021 Census, only 7.6% of residents work from home, a figure that may reflect COVID-19 conditions.
+On average, there are 76 trips per day across all routes, translating to approximately 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport